NCAS-CMS/cf-python/docs/source/performance.rst

-inspected by, for instance, creating a plot of the data, writing the data to disk, printing the array values, etc. When multiple operations are applied one after another, none of the operations are computed until the result of final one is requested.
+inspected by, for instance, creating a plot of the data, writing the data to disk, printing the array values, etc. When multiple operations are applied one after another, none of the operations are computed until the result of the final one is requested.

 When the result of a stack of lazy operations is computed it is not cached, so if the result is requested again then the calculations are